Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Particular setup

 The law in (\ref{SingleLevelMeasure}) is known as a {\em discrete $\beta$-ensemble} and its global fluctuations were studied in \cite{BGG}.
 We will prove (\ref{SingleLevelMeasure}) later in Proposition \ref{PropExtension}.

 The fact that the projection of $\mathbb{P}_N$ to the $\ell_i$'s is given by (\ref{SingleLevelMeasure}) is the main reason we consider $\tau \equiv 1$, since it allows us to use the results that were already established in \cite{BGG} about these measures.
-We believe that one should be able to extend the results of \cite{BGG} to the more general measures in (\ref{S1PDef}), but we do not pursue this direction in this paper as it deviates significantly from our main goal.\\
+We believe that one should be able to extend the results of \cite{BGG} to the more general measures in (\ref{S1PDef}), but we do not pursue this direction in this paper as it deviates significantly from our main goal.
+We mention here that $\tau$ plays the role of an external potential for the particles $(m_1, \dots, m_{N-1})$ and setting $\tau \equiv 1$ corresponds to having no external potential acting on these particles. \\

 We are interested in obtaining asymptotic statements about $\mathbb{P}_N$ as $N \rightarrow \infty$.
 This requires that we scale our parameter $M$ and impose some regularity assumptions on the weight functions $w(x;N)$.
 We list these assumptions below.\\